My Favorite Things

 Heat Erasing Pens

 I use the FriXion Clicker Erasable Gel Pens.
-These have been longer lasting than the Madam Sew pens listed below, but do not come in white (which I need for dark colored fabric).
+These have been longer lasting than the Madam Sew pens, but do not come in white (which I only need for dark colored fabric).

 Fiskar Rotary Cutter

-I love this rotary cutter for a few reasons.
-It is comfortable to use, especially when I am cutting fabric for hours.
 For safety reasons, I like that I have to squeeze the handle for the blade to engage.
-This is wonderful as my prior cutter, I would lay down and forget the blade was out (and that is why I keep bandaids on my cutting table)!.
-This cutter does have a feature to lock the blade, either open or shut.
-I do this when Jack is trying to "help".
+This is wonderful as my prior cutter, I would lay down and forget the blade was out (and that is why I keep bandaids on my cutting table)!

 Replacement Blades

 Unlike scissors, the downside to a rotary cutter is the blades dull.
 I always have refills on hand and only use the name brand (the generics tend to wear out quicker).
 These fit the rotary cutter above (45mm blades).
 I NEVER use my fabric blade on paper, it will dull it faster.
-Both of the rotary cutters below use the blades that have a circle in the center (there are some cutters that use a slightly different center shape - so make sure you get what matches your cutter).
+The rotary cutter linked uses the blades that have a circle in the center (there are some cutters that use a slightly different center shape - so make sure you get what matches your cutter).

 Self-Healing Cutting Mat